 Missy graduated from North Kingstown High School (NKHS) and is now a rising sophomore at Sacred Heart University where she is part of the Theater Arts Program as well as the Volunteer and Service Learning Programs.
 Since the age of 5, Maisy has participated in over 30 shows, with her favorite role being Belle from Beauty and the Beast at NKHS.
 Maisy has been with RIYT since 2012.
 She loves the family she has found in the company and appreciates all RIYT has taught her.
 Her passion lies in directing and choreographing.
 RIYT enables her to live out that dream while providing an opportunity to share with students the lessons she has learned.

 Jeanne has held marketing, managerial, sales, and UX design roles at various high-tech companies and taught marketing courses at the college level.
 She grew up in Providence and was a member of the Classical High Drama Club.
-She holds a BS in Marketing Management and an MBA in International Business from Bentley University.
-Jeanne has been managing the RIYT website, writing web content, and creating email campaigns since 2010—initially as a volunteer.
-She currently provides freelance B2B and B2C marketing strategy and implementation services to companies in the business technology and education technology sectors.
+Jeanne holds a BS in Marketing Management and an MBA in International Business from Bentley University.
+She has been managing the RIYT website, writing web content, and creating email campaigns since 2010—initially as a volunteer.
+Jeanne is currently the marketing director for a RI-based energy company, covering a wide range of marketing strategy and implementation initiatives.

 Walter has performed over 50 different shows with community theaters and high schools over the past 20 years, since the time when his children were students of Ann O’Grady at Aldrich Junior High.
 A newly-retired school social worker, he is currently working with Jamestown Community Theater and as the organist/choir director at Central Baptist Church in Jamestown.
 He loves the energy, emotion, and teamwork of participating in live theater.
 Walter holds a lifetime certification as a School Social Worker, issued by the RI Dept. of Education.